tpayne/devops-coord-framework/README.md

 	1) git clone https://github.com/tpayne/devops-framework.git
 	2) cd devops-framework
 	3) mvn package
-	4) cd target/
+	4) cd devops-framework-pipeline/target/
-	5) Unzip devops-framework-0.0.1-SNAPSHOT-artifact.zip into a working directory
+	5) Unzip devops-framework-pipeline-dsl-pack.zip into a working directory
 	6) Use the instructions in the Jenkins Wiki (https://jenkins.io/doc/book/pipeline/shared-libraries/#global-shared-libraries) to install the shared library into your Jenkins system

 Service Classes